jraslab/jraslab.github.io/_posts/2024-04-24-sheridan-general.md

 #  - readability
 #  - standard
 ---
 Graduate student Sheridan Sargent passes her general exam!
 Wahoo!
-That is the third Raslab grad to pass their orals this academic year. :hundred_points:
+That is the third Raslab grad to pass their orals this academic year. :100: